-\$20,000 Governor
+\$ 3,200 Legislature

 The limits are per election.
-They are in effect for Legislative candidates on January 1, 2001; for statewide and gubernatorial candidates on November 6, 2002.
 Contributions from an individual and a business or entity he or she controls, and from related entities may be aggregated for purposes of the limit.
 After an election, state candidates may accept contributions only to pay off outstanding campaign debt, and the contributions may not exceed the limits.